-9. Main Principles of Conduct in connection with the Remuneration System a) favour the attraction, hiring and retention of the best professionals;
+9. Main Principles of Conduct in connection with the Remuneration System

 The Group considers it a priority for the remuneration system to favour the strengthening of its human capital, as the main factor differentiating it from its competitors.
 The main principles of conduct informing the Group's remuneration system are: